sakaiy-dna/Protocols/protocols/cherrypicking/README.md

 * `Right Tipracks Start Slot (Slot 1-11)`: Specify starting slot of tipracks for right pipette to set the boarder between two pipettes.
 * `Tip Type`: Specify whether you want to use filter tips.
 * `Tip Usage Strategy`: Specify whether you'd like to use a new tip for each transfer, or keep the same tip throughout the protocol.
-* `Left First Rack`: Specify number of the tips in the first tiprack for the left pipette.
+* `Left Used Rack (1-96)`: Specify number of the tips in the first tiprack for the left pipette.
 The first rack is to be loaded on slot with youngest number.
-* `Right First Rack`: Specify number of the tips in the first tiprack for the right pipette.
+* `Right Used Rack (1-96)`: Specify number of the tips in the first tiprack for the right pipette.
 The first rack is to be loaded on slot with youngest number.

 ---